charlax/professional-programming/README.md

 - 🧰 [vim-awesome](http://vimawesome.com/)
 - 🎞 [Vimcasts](http://vimcasts.org/)
 - ⭐️ [Is Vim Really Not For You?
 A Beginner Guide](https://thevaluable.dev/vim-beginner/)
-  - The first part of a series of 6 articles with lots of detailed and pratical tips for using Vim efficiently.
+  - The first part of a series of 6 articles with lots of detailed and practical tips for using Vim efficiently.
-  - [A Vim Guide for Advanced Users](https://thevaluable.dev/vim-advanced/): this one goes into more advanced shortcuts and commands.
+  - [A Vim Guide for Advanced Users](https://thevaluable.dev/vim-advanced/): more advanced shortcuts and commands
 - 📖 [Learning the vi and Vim Editors](https://www.oreilly.com/library/view/learning-the-vi/9780596529833/)
 - 📖 [Practical Vim](https://pragprog.com/titles/dnvim2/practical-vim-second-edition/), Drew Neil
 - [Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/)